Aug 28, 2019

 Why You Should Prioritize the Employee Experience

-The employee experience, along with competitive compensation and comprehensive benefits, is what allows organizations to retain top talent.
-More engaged employees are naturally more inclined to stick around and recommend their company to others.
+The employee experience, along with competitive compensation and comprehensive benefits, is what allows organizations to retain top talent- even through market changes.
+More engaged employees are naturally more inclined to stick around, be more productive, and recommend their company to others.

 Engagement is an area that, despite getting a lot of attention these past few years, has still been a challenge for many.
 According to G2 crowd, 66% of HR specialists polled said that they had improved employee engagement over the course of the year.
 However, only 34% of non-HR employees said that they were more engaged than they were the year prior, meaning there is a huge gap between HR teams efforts and the results.